CyVerse-learning-materials/data_store_guide/step2.rst

 **Command Line Transfer with iCommands**
 ----------------------------------------

-iCommands is a collection of tools developed by the `iRODS <https://irods.org/>`_project. iRODS is the technology that supports the CyVerse Data Store.
+iCommands is a collection of tools developed by the `iRODS <https://irods.org/>`_ project. iRODS is the technology that supports the CyVerse Data Store.
 Using iCommands is the most flexible way to interact with the Data Store.
 For more information on them, see the *iCommands* section of the `iRODS Documentation <https://docs.irods.org/4.2.8/>`_.